 The discussion, It gets better and some helpful hints!, by TJsMom may be helpful.
 It includes hints if your Sailor flies out of Midway.
 The discussions, My 1/24/14 PIR experiences and My O'Hare experiences for our Sailor who left for A-School (PIR 1/24/14), by A's_momma_Erin may be helpful and have info for those with a Sailor in a 900 division and/or if your Sailor flies out of O'Hare.
 The info at http://navyformoms.ning.com/group/bootcampmoms?commentId=1971797%3AComment%3A9003329&xg_source=activity and http://navyformoms.ning.com/group/bootcampmoms?commentId=1971797%3AComment%3A9003258&xg_source=activity may also be of interest to you.

 Pick up your tickets prior to PIR at the Recruit Family Welcome Center.
 The Recruit Family Welcome Center is located at the Navy Exchange Burkey Mall, 2650 Green Bay Rd.
 Great Lakes, IL.
 60088.
 It is open Thursday [10:00 AM to 7:30 PM], and Friday [5:30 AM to 8:00 AM].
-The tickets can be picked up at any of those times, but it would be best to pick them up on Thursday to be certain to get into the RTC for PIR.
-Guests must present themselves at the Recruit Family Welcome Center and provide the ID that was indicated on the Security Form that the recruit sent with The Form Letter and that a loved one returned to the recruit.
-Guests 3 years of age and older must have a ticket to enter the RTC.
+The tickets can be picked up at any of those times, but it would be best to pick them up on Thursday to be certain to get into RTC for PIR.
+Guests must present themselves in person at the Recruit Family Welcome Center and provide the ID that was indicated on the Security Form that the recruit sent with The Form Letter and that a loved one returned to the recruit.
+Guests 3 years of age and older must have a ticket to enter RTC.
+Those under the age of 3 will be able to attend with a copy of their birth certificate in place of a ticket.

 When PIR is on a day other than Friday, then the Recruit Family Welcome Center will be open at the hours stated on the day before PIR and the morning of PIR to permit guests to pick up their tickets.